FAU-CDI/wisski-distillery/README.md

 # WissKI-Distillery

-This repository contains a factory server implementation that creates and maintains a list of Drupal Instances.

-** This documentation is not yet updated to the new approach **
+WissKI-Distillery is a Docker-based server for multiple [WissKI](https://wiss-ki.eu/) Instances.

-** This is a work in progress and nothing in this repository is ready for production use **
+** This project is still a work in progress and nothing in this repository is ready for production use **

 ## Overview

 This project consists of the following:

 - this README
+- bash scripts for setting up and managing the distillery server
-- several bash scripts in the 'factory' folder that are described below
+- bash scripts for backing up the server
 - a `Vagrantfile` for local testing

 The bash scripts are dependency-free and only assume that a basic debian system is available.